Black Superheroes from

 From "Black Panther" to "Storm," Black superheroes have long fascinated us.
-In this fun, fast-paced, and interactive virtual workshop for kids ages 8-12, discover what special characteristics make Black superheroes super and how their creation transformed the comic book world.
+In this fun, fast-paced, and interactive 4-day virtual workshop for kids ages 8-12, discover what liberty means to you, what special characteristics make Black superheroes super and how their creation transformed the comic book world.

 About the Course:

 You’ll also hear about real-life Black superheroes, past and present, who have made a true difference in the world.
-Finally, you will use our templates (and your imagination!) to create your very own superhero with the power to stand up for what you believe in.
+Finally, with the help of a renowned comic book artist, you will use our templates (and your imagination!) to create your very own superhero with the power to stand up for what you believe in.

 - Think about liberty and what it means to them.